-The Cisco TAC website (http://www.cisco.com/tac) provides online documents and tools for troubleshooting and resolving technical issues with Cisco products and technologies.
+The Cisco TAC website provides online documents and tools for troubleshooting and resolving technical issues with Cisco products and technologies.
 The Cisco TAC website is available 24 hours a day, 365 days a year.
+The Cisco TAC website is located at this URL: